Credit reduction state.

 of a credit reduction state, that employer must pay additional federal unemployment tax when filing its Form 940.

-laws of any of those states, the regular .054 credit is reduced.
-Use Schedule A (Form 940), Multi-State Employer and Credit
+rate for that credit reduction state.
+Use Schedule A (Form 940), Multi-State Employer and Credit Reduction Information, to

-Reduction Information, to figure the tax.
+figure the credit reduction.
 For more information, see the Schedule A (Form 940) instructions or visit IRS.gov.

 Federal tax deposits must be made by electronic funds transfer.